tauri-apps/tauri/.changes/default-menu.md

 "tauri-runtime": "patch"
 ---

-Add `Menu::window_default` which will create a menu filled with default menu items and submenus.
+Add `Menu::os_default` which will create a menu filled with default menu items and submenus.